daydemir/senseable-python-template/docs/getting-started.md

 	$(PYTHON_INTERPRETER) -m pip install -U pip
 	$(PYTHON_INTERPRETER) -m pip install -r requirements.txt
 ```

-It is important to not that with this change `make requirements` will create a `requirements.txt` based on your **Poetry** dependencies (both regular and development) based on the `pyproject.toml`, and install those dependencies using **pip**.
-However, if you are generally using **Poetry** to manage your dependencies, `make requirements` should not be used to install dependencies for development purposes.
+It is important to note that with this change the `make requirements` recipe will create a `requirements.txt` based on your **Poetry** dependencies (both regular and development) based on the `pyproject.toml`, and install those dependencies using **pip**.
+However, if you are using **Poetry** to manage your dependencies, `make requirements` should not be used to install dependencies.
 Instead, the standard `poetry install` should be used.

+The Makefile is discussed further in [Working With Your Project](working-with-your-project.md#make).

 ## Connect to GitHub
 Whichever setup flow you chose, your final step will be to connect your local folder to a new repo on GitHub.